About Pink Namaste

 As a yoga teacher and ambassador for Pink Namaste, I have worked with them now for two years, supporting their cause and working with marketing and promoting.
 Thank you too for supporting Pink Namaste, I hope you have received your bag and clothing with the same love with which the ladies of India made it.

 With his newfound enthusiasm for Yoga practice and philosophy, Diego has been instrumental in giving shape to the Pink Namaste vision.
 As documentary filmmaker and international development consultant, he has been happy to support the design and communication process that enable initiatives like Pink Namaste to catalyse change in a new global and more humane society.

 Amalia is the youngest member of our crew.
-She has been helping out with naming our Yoga bags and with some of our designs.
+She has been helping out with naming our Yoga bags and some of our designs and modelling!
 She is featured in the documentary Part & Parcel.
 Guess what her favourite colour is?...Pink

-Current: we are dedicating a percentage of Pink Namaste's proceeds to ACCORD (Action for Community Organisation, Rehabilitation and Development) who are working for human rights, health, education, housing and culture with the Adivasi Tribal communities in Tamil Nadu.
-Their mission is to redesign the systems necessary to help the Adivasi communities cope with the onslaught of modernity on their way of life and to prepare them to emerge from their forest retreats with their heads held high.
-Proud of their culture and their people.
+Currently, :we are dedicating a percentage of Pink Namaste's proceeds to ACCORD (Action for Community Organisation, Rehabilitation and Development) who are working for human rights, health, education, housing and culture with the Adivasi Tribal communities in Tamil Nadu.
+Their mission is to redesign the systems necessary to help the Adivasi communities cope with the onslaught of modernity on their way of life and to prepare them to emerge from their forest retreats with their heads held high, proud of their culture and their people.